lydgate/bmndr/README.md

 Requirements
 ============

+* A [Beeminder account](https://www.beeminder.com/users/sign_up) account.
+Get one, they are free and you won't regret it.
-* Python 3.
+* [Python 3](http://python.org/).
 It won't run on Python 2 currently due to capitalization differences (ConfigParser) and urllib differences.
-* A Beeminder account.
-Get one, you won't regret it.

 Usage
 =====